Polynomial Graphing, Critical Points & Quotient Rule

 Even (2, 4, 6, …) Graph bounces off the x-axis No

-Think about \((x - r)^2\).
+Consider \((x - r)^2\).
 A square is always non-negative, so the factor never changes sign — the graph touches the axis and bounces back.
-But \((x - r)^1\) changes from negative to positive as \(x\) crosses \(r\), so the graph must cross through.
-It is the same idea as multiplying by a negative number: odd number of negatives flips the sign, even number keeps it the same.
+By contrast, \((x - r)^1\) changes from negative to positive as \(x\) crosses \(r\), so the graph must cross through.
+Intuitively, this corresponds to the observation that an odd number of negative factors reverses the sign, while an even number preserves it.

 Explore the snaking method — drag the sliders to move roots and change multiplicities: